Adaptive Mesh Refinement for arbitrary initial Triangulations: Numerical Experiments

 Our second experiment applies the same AFEM loop as the first experiment to two initial partitions of the Fichera corner domain.
 The first partition is the built-in partition in Netgen and does in particular not consist of a union of Kuhn cubes.
 The second initial partition is the one displayed in Figure~\ref{fig:NetgenMeshes}.
 We use the manual coloring for the second initial partition and Algorithm~\ref{algo:coloring} (\emph{Maubach man.}~and \emph{Maubach alg.}~in Figure~\ref{fig:convHist}, respectively) for both partitions, leading to the numbers of colors $N=5$ for the first and $N=3$ for the second partition.
 We further apply the same AFEM loop but with the realization of the refinement routine \cite{Rivara84,Rivara91} in FEniCS \cite{LoggMardalWells12} and of the refinement routine \cite{AMP.2000} in Netgen \cite{Schoberl97}.
 Figure~\ref{fig:convHist} displays the resulting convergence history plots for the squared energy error of the Galerkin approximation $u_h$ which reads, with exact solution $u$,

 All refinement routines lead to the same optimal rate of convergence.
-For the built-in mesh of Netgen (left-hand side of Figure~\ref{fig:convHist}) the errors do not differ significantly.
-However, the right-hand side of Figure~\ref{fig:convHist} shows that the coloring obtained by Algorithm~\ref{algo:coloring} results in an about 5.3 times larger (squared) error than the manually colored initial partition and in an about 2.2 times larger error than the refinement routines of Netgen and FEniCS for the second initial partition $\tria_0$ and number of degrees of freedom $\textup{ndof} \approx 1.2 \times 10^5$.
-This stresses the importance of including additional information in the coloring approach.
+For the built-in mesh of Netgen the errors displayed in Figure~\ref{fig:convHist} (left) do not differ significantly.
+However, Figure~\ref{fig:convHist} (right) shows that the coloring obtained by Algorithm~\ref{algo:coloring} results in an about 5.3 times larger (squared) error than the manually colored initial partition and in an about 2.2 times larger error than the refinement routines of Netgen and FEniCS for the second initial partition $\tria_0$ and number of degrees of freedom $\textup{ndof} \approx 1.2 \times 10^5$.
+This stresses the importance of including additional information in the coloring approach as for example done in Figure~\ref{fig:what-does-not-work}.
+Including such additional information is an open issue motivating further research.